ApiLogicServer/Docs/docs/index.md

 python -m pip install ApiLogicServer
 ```

-Then explore the demos, samples and tutorials below.
+Then explore the *demos, samples and tutorials*, below.

 </details>